ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Related Works

-\b{To address this gap, we propose an approach that integrates adversarial training directly into point-wise TSAD.
-By exposing the model to adversarial perturbations during training and coupling this with a mask-based architecture, we explicitly enforce a robust decision boundary between noise and anomalies at the finest temporal resolution.
-This design directly targets the noise-mixing failure modes revealed by strict point-wise benchmarks and complements recent advances by adding principled robustness rather than additional architectural complexity.}
+To address this gap, we propose an approach that integrates adversarial training directly into point--wise TSAD.
+By exposing the model to adversarial perturbations during training and coupling this with a mask--based architecture, we explicitly enforce a robust decision boundary between noise and anomalies at the finest temporal resolution.
+This design directly targets the noise--mixing failure modes revealed by strict point--wise benchmarks and complements recent advances by adding principled robustness rather than additional architectural complexity.